rantahar/debugging-c-cpp/README.md

 # python-debugging
-A one day course introducing methods of debugging Python code
+A one day course introducing methods of Debugging C code